kuixu/xmail/README.md

 ### configuration

-        1. config the sender username and password
+        1. config the sender username and password at line

-        2. perl path
+        2. sudo mv xmail /usr/xmail